pivotal/docs-tap/getting-started.md

    <td>This supply chain monitors a repository that is identified in the developer’s `workload.yaml` file.
 When any new commits are made to the application, the supply chain:
 <ul>

-<li>Create a new image of the application
+<li>A new image is created

-<li>Apply any predefined conventions to the Kubernetes configuration
+<li>Any predefined conventions are applied

-<li>Deploy the application to the cluster
+<li>The application is deployed to the cluster
 </li>
 </ul>
    </td>